WP Rocket Settings – Ultimate Guide to Website Speed

 Still, after each plugin update, test your site again as described above.

-Sometimes, new plugin features might introduce bloat or performance issues that are not detected during development.
+Sometimes new plugin features may introduce bloat or performance issues that go undetected during development.

-You can roll back to the WP Rocket plugin’s previous version from the tools tab if the issue can’t be resolved timely.
+You can roll back to a previous version of the WP Rocket plugin from the tools tab if the issue can’t be resolved in a timely manner.

 Then, reach out to WP Rocket support for further guidance.